alt03b1/BedrockVanillaTweaks/pages/crafting_tweaks.md

 ## Version B

 Allows you to craft coral blocks from their coral plant in a 2x2.
 But both tubes and fans cannot be used interchangably.
 In Version B you can change tubes into fans and the other way around by putting them into an crafting table/into the inventory crafting.
+(After Tags are being added to the game, this will be updated to the vanilla tweaks original)

 # Renewable Coral Blocks 3x3 Version A

 ## Version B

 Allows you to craft coral blocks from their coral plant in a 3x3.
 But both tubes and fans cannot be used interchangably.
 In Version B you can change tubes into fans and the other way around by putting them into an crafting table/into the inventory crafting.
+(After Tags are being added to the game, this will be updated to the vanilla tweaks original)

 # Rotten Flesh into Leather